 On November 10, 2009, as amended on March 16, 2011, the Company was served with a Complaint by a former vendor of TXM (the "Vendor") arising out of a dispute related to TXM's alleged failure to pay for certain oilfield equipment.
-Falcon and TXM intend to vigorously defend against the claim as well as make any appropriate counter claims against the Vendor.
+On July 29, 2011, TXM and the Vendor entered into a settlement agreement, and all obligation due to the Vendor have been satisfied.